rationalis-petra/pico/README.md

 user > three
 3
 ```

+You can see that when three was defined, relic printed the type of the value
+(I64).
+All values in Relic have a type, which is determined ahead of time -
+Relic is a statically typed language.
+The type 'I64' is a (signed) 64-bit
+integer, while an (unsigned) 64-bit integer is U64.
+Relic also has other numeric
+types, including U8, U16, U32, I8, I16, I32 and F32, F64 as the two
+floating-point types.
+You will encounter more types as we explore the language
+further.

 Proceudres (a.k.a functions) follow a similar pattern - start a new procedure
 with `proc` and follow it with an argument list, written using square brackets,